idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 ## Training surrogate models

 Both surrogate models are constructed using some knowledge about the full-order problem.
-This means that the [problem](surrogates/polynomial_regression/sub.i) is solved multiple times with different parameter samples and the value of the QoI is stored from every run.
+This means that the [full-order problem](surrogates/polynomial_regression/sub.i) is solved multiple times with different parameter samples and the value of the QoI is stored from each computation.
 This step is managed by a master input file which creates parameter samples, transfers them to the sub-application and collects the results from the completed computations.